-Applications for funding and/or provision of pro bono IT advice may be submitted at any time and are considered by the Charities Committee at its four meetings each year.
-These are usually held in February, May, September and November.
+Applications for funding and/or provision of pro bono IT advice may be submitted throughout the year and are considered by the Charities Committee at its four meetings each year.
+For 2020, the application deadlines are as follows:

 In a minority of projects, where funding is over £10k, and once our members have established a working relationship with the charity or educational organisation concerned, the WCIT Charity will consider requests for funding to support the implementation of the project.
 This policy ensures that any financial support from the WCIT Charity is given added leverage by being linked to the expertise and advice of our members.

 In broad terms we are more likely to consider projects which:

 can be developed into a model for wider replication

 can be sustained beyond the timeframe of the Company's involvement/funding

 focus on outcomes which can be formally reported on